mrdavemorgan/lepgallery/readme.txt

 1. Enable Permalinks: Settings -> Permalinks -> Custom Structure -> /%category%/%postname%
 1. Create a blank WordPress Page called "Gallery" or choose a different name for your gallery.
 1. Enter the path to your directory of images on the UnGallery configuration.
-1. WordPress running on a Windows server is not supported at this time.

 == Features ==